CDMY0417/ToolMATH/README.md

 # ToolMATH

-ToolMATH is a mathematics-oriented tool-use benchmark for evaluating whether a model can select and invoke simple programmatic functions while solving competition-style math problems.

-This repository is intended as the public GitHub companion to the released dataset.
-It includes:

-- the `ToolMATH` split and the `ToolMATHHard` split as JSON files,
-- the corresponding Python function implementations for both splits,
-- a script for constructing deterministic distractor sets,
-- and a sample GPT-5-based evaluation script.
+ToolMATH is a math-grounded benchmark for evaluating tool-augmented language models under controlled long-horizon multi-tool reasoning conditions.
+The benchmark converts stepwise MATH solutions into reusable Python tools with natural-language descriptions and typed input schemas, and evaluates models in tool environments that vary distractor similarity and tool availability.

 ## Repository Layout